 Attend the New Orleans Vampire Ball

 Also known as the Endless Night Vampire Ball, this event takes place at the House of Blues, and it includes a lot of great music, dancing, and even a cirque activity.

-There is actually a strict dress code for this event, and it’s always based around a central theme.
+There is actually a strict dress code for this event, and it’s always based on a central theme.
 This ball always takes place on or around Halloween night.

 Find the Perfect Costume

 Being that New Orleans is the home of Mardi Gras, there are a lot of shops that specialize in selling and/or renting costumes.

 Whether you want to buy or rent, there are a lot of great places where you can find full costumes, masks, and other materials to help make the best Halloween costume on the block.

 Check this list of the best costume shops in New Orleans to find a store near you.

 Attend the Halloween LGBTQ Party